fasiha/ebisu/README.md

 - How does the student’s performance on a review change the fact’s future review schedule?

 Ebisu is an open-source public-domain library that answers these two questions.
 It is intended to be used by software developers writing quiz apps, and provides a simple API to deal with these two aspects of scheduling quizzes, centered on two functions:
-- `predictRecall` gives the current recall probability for a given fact.
+- `predictRecall` gives the recall probability for a given fact at any given timestamp.
 - `updateRecall` adjusts the belief about future recall probability given a quiz result.

 Behind this simple API, Ebisu is using a simple yet powerful model of forgetting, a model that is founded on Bayesian statistics and sum-of-exponentials (power law) forgetting.
 Thanks to these probabilistic foundations, Ebisu is able to handle quite a rich variety of quiz types: